 Step 1: Create A Vision.
 Why are you going into the cloud?
 Hint – “Because everyone else is” is not a good answer.
 Understand how cloud computing will help your law firm and allow you personally to practice more effectively.

 Step 2: Evaluate Challenges.
-Look over the challenges above and determine which ones will apply to your practice.
+Look at the challenges above and determine which ones will apply to your practice.
 Think about what other obstacles you will face, not the least of which being stubborn senior attorneys who don’t want to change their ways.
 Make a list of all the problems you foresee.

 Step 3: Find Solutions.
 Fix the problems before they become issues.
 By finding and implementing solutions ahead of time, you will sail past the obstacles without slowing down.
 For example, implement a policy to immediately close a user’s account when someone leaves the firm to prevent unauthorized access.

 Step 4: Take The Plunge.
 Sign up for your new cloud software and start using it.
 Expect a few unforeseen problems.
-Understand there will be a temporary slowdown as everyone gets used to the new system, but know that in the long run you will run a leaner legal practice.
+Understand there will be a temporary slowdown as everyone gets used to the new system, but know that in the long run, you will run a leaner legal practice.

 Step 5: Evaluate Your Progress.
 After a month or so, take a look at your practice and see how well you are doing.
 It’s great to have a plan, but don’t be so married to it that you ignore other problems.
 Know when to step back and try again, or even give up on a particular application that just doesn’t work for you.
 Evaluate again around three and six months, and then yearly thereafter.